 For most projects all of this can be accomplished using a poster display with laboratory notebooks, key references, previous work, and a research report to provide details that are too complex for the backboard.

 Some projects, such as those dealing with computer software, will need special treatment to convey the importance of the work without having the computer present.
-Though, just because a computer was used to model a process or compile your results does not mean the computer need to be at the fair.
+Though, just because a computer was used to model a process or compile your results does not mean the computer needs to be at the fair.
 If the result is the operation of software that the student developed, then typical results must be shown, screenshots, a description of the code that was written, etc. If a model that the student built is important to telling the story, then choose to display it in a protective case.
-But, remember, no commercial equipment will be allowed except during final judging.

 If you are called as a finalist to present your work to the judges, then you can bring special apparatus, computers, etc., to help describe your work provided that the equipment complies with the safety rules.